pscally1005/pscally1005.github.io/_posts/recipes/bread/2024-10-14-cauli-pizza.markdown

 - Blind bake the crust on a preheated stone on the parchment paper until golden brown, about 10 minutes<br><br>
 - <center><img src="/assets/Food/Bread/Cauli Pizza/cauli-pizza-baked.jpg" alt="" class="instruction-image"></center><br>

 - Remove the crusts from the oven, top with sauce, cheese, and any other toppings, and return to the oven.
-Bake for an additional 5 minutes to warm the sauce and melt the cheese.
+Bake for an additional 8 minutes to warm the sauce and melt the cheese.
 Optionally, broil the top for 1-2 minutes.
 Watch it carefully so it doesn't burn<br><br>

+- Remove the pizzas from the oven, and transfer to a cooling rack.
+Allow to cool for about 5 minutes before slicing and enjoying<br><br>
 - <center><img src="/assets/Food/Bread/Cauli Pizza/cauli-pizza-topped.jpg" alt="" class="instruction-image"></center><br>

-- Remove the pizzas from the oven, and transfer to a cooling rack.
-Allow to cool for about 5 minutes before slicing and enjoying
+- To reheat, air fry at 400F for 3-5 minutes
 ---